realtechsupport/video-informed-image-classification/README.md

 The code tallies all the responses (across all test images and classifier architectures) and ranks the results by frequency of detected category
 (at a selected probability threshold).
 From this ranked list the code picks the top items as the most likely results.

-Below is an example of the output of  this process on a 19 second field video depicting cacao and banana in a forest full of rich Baliense plant life visible to the camera:
+Below is an example of the output of  this process on a 19 second field video depicting cacao and banana in a forest full of rich Balinese plant life visible to the camera:

 TALLY:  {'sugarpalm': 6, 'cacao': 4, 'taro': 1, 'banana': 3, 'bamboo': 1, 'dragonfruit': 1}
  > FINAL TALLY above single instance  ['sugarpalm', 'cacao', 'banana']

 The system correctly detects the presence of cacao and banana, but also believes that sugarpalm is dominantly represented (it is not).
-The .ipynb file implements this approach.
+There is much room for improvement, but the approach opens the door to improved classification with compromised classifiers.

 Here is a link to the trained detectron2 classifiers upon which the code depends: